Palestinians refuse airborne virus aid from UAE

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Ramallah, Palestinian Territories: The Palestinian Authority refused Wednesday a planeload of medical supplies from the United Arab Emirates to help fight coronavirus since it was coordinated with Israel rather than with them.
+RAMALLAH, Palestinian Territories: The Palestinian Authority refused on Wednesday a planeload of medical supplies from the United Arab Emirates to help fight coronavirus since it was coordinated with Israel rather than with them.